 - The state can request an extended juvenile jurisdiction designation in a delinquency petition or file a separate motion.
 Ark.
 Code Ann. § 9-27-501.

 Despite the existence of juvenile courts, many youth are still tried as adults.
 Arkansas has two ways in which a youth can be prosecuted in adult court.

 - The state has discretion to file a motion in juvenile court requesting that a case be transferred to adult court or to designate the youth as an extended juvenile jurisdiction offender (subject to juvenile disposition and adult sentence) if the case involves a youth 14 or 15 years old at the time when they allegedly committed certain enumerated offenses.
 Some of these offenses include: possession of a handgun on school grounds; aggravated assault; and when a young person is at least 14 years old and engages in conduct that constitutes a felony.
 Ark.
 Code Ann. § 9-27-318(b).

-- The state also has discretion whether to charge a youth with an offense in juvenile or adult court if the youth is (1) at least 16 and alleged to have committed an offense that would be considered a felony if committed by an adult or (2) 14 or 15 years old at the time he or she is alleged to have committed a most serious offense (listed in the statute).
+- The state also has discretion whether to charge a youth with an offense in juvenile or adult court if the youth is (1) at least 16 and alleged to have committed an offense that would be considered a felony if committed by an adult or (2) 14 or 15 years old at the time he or she is alleged to have committed certain enumerated offenses.
 Ark.
 Code Ann. § 9-27-318(c).